KevinDennyII/recipe-tandemonium/README.md

 ![isVegan Error](public/images/isVegan_Error.png)

 - I did not use redux because I did not have the confidence to use at this time.

+## Final Comments
+I do plan to use this and building up where or not I join the Tandem family.
+It was fun to bang my head a little to create this!

+Thank you for considering me and putting me in fron of this challenge. 👨🏾‍💻🌮